 PJM and MISO developed the Targeted Market Efficiency Process (TMEP) to facilitate the resolution of historic congestion issues that could be addressed through small, quick implementation projects.
 The TMEP process operates on a 12 month study schedule.
-To qualify as a TMEP project, the project must have an estimated in service date by the third summer peak season from the year the project was approved, have an estimated cost of less than \$20 million and must have estimated benefits, based on the projected congestion reduction over a four year period that exceed the expected installed capacity cost of the proposed project.94 95 The TMEP process correctly calculates congestion and correctly assigns congestion costs to load but fails to account for the offsetting value of ARRs and FTRs.
+To qualify as a TMEP project, the project must have an estimated in service date by the third summer peak season from the year the project was approved, have an estimated cost of less than \$20 million and must have estimated benefits, based on the projected congestion reduction over a four year period that exceed the expected installed capacity cost of the proposed project.
+The TMEP process calculates congestion and assigns congestion costs to load but fails to account for the offsetting value of ARRs and FTRs.
+The current rules incorrectly count congestion as a cost to load without accounting for how the congestion dollars are or are not returned to the load through ARRs and FTRs.
+The correct benefit metric is the change in production costs.

 The benefit of a proposed TMEP project is calculated as the value of reducing congestion on the affected constraint over a four year period.
 PJM and MISO calculate the estimated value of eliminating congestion by calculating the average congestion for the two prior years prior and multiplying by four.
 Congestion is correctly calculated as the shadow price (difference in CLMP) times the market flow on the line.
-The benefit is correctly calculated as the reduction in congestion due to the proposed project, assuming that the historical congestion is a reasonable estimate of expected congestion, which may or may not be correct as congestion is volatile.

 The allocation of costs to each RTO for an approved TMEP project will be in proportion to the benefits, as calculated by PJM and MISO, received by that RTO.96 The proportion of benefits is calculated using the average shadow price of the constraint times the dfax to the affected downstream buses times the MW of load at the buses.
-This correctly identifies the proportion of the benefits, the reduced congestion paid by load, that go to the load that would benefit from the project.
+This correctly identifies the proportion of the benefits that go to the load that would benefit from the project.
 Within an RTO, the RTO's share of the cost of the approved project is allocated to each transmission control area in proportion to the benefits received by each transmission control area.

 PJM and MISO did not conduct a TMEP study in 2019.
 As a result of decreases in M2M congestion and the addition of transmission upgrades already in process that affect the top congested historical M2M flowgates, PJM and MISO did not conduct a TMEP study in 2020.
 PJM and MISO agreed to assess the impact of planned upgrades and congestion using an additional year of market data.
 As a result, PJM and MISO did not conduct a TMEP study in 2021.
 The 2022 TMEP study focused on 23 flowgates as potential TMEP projects.
-Of the 23 initial flowgates, 19 were eliminated due to their relationship with other existing reliability projects already included in PJM's RTEP or MISO's MTEP plans, or the identified congestion was caused by outages.97 Two projects were eliminated after studies showed that congestion was not persistent in October 2022, and an additional project was eliminated in December 2022 after further studies showed congestion was not persistent, leaving one TMEP project that was approved for implementation by the PJM Board on February 15, 2023, and by the MISO Board on March 23, 2023.98 99 PJM and MISO did not perform a 2023 TMEP study.
+Of the 23 initial flowgates, 19 were eliminated due to their relationship with other existing reliability projects already included in PJM's RTEP or MISO's MTEP plans, or the identified congestion was caused by outages.
+Two projects were eliminated after studies showed that congestion was not persistent in October 2022, and an additional project was eliminated in December 2022 after further studies showed congestion was not persistent, leaving one TMEP project that was approved for implementation by the PJM Board on February 15, 2023, and by the MISO Board on March 23, 2023.98 99 PJM and MISO did not perform a 2023 TMEP study.
 The RTOs agreed to assess the impact of planned upgrades and ongoing congestion with an additional year of market data and will determine the need for a 2024 TMEP study.